ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The plugin now handles comments at the end of a file properly. *(René Schwaiger)*
 - We improved the syntax error messages of the plugin. *(René Schwaiger)*
+- We fixed a memory leak that occurred, if a YAML file contained syntax errors. *(René Schwaiger)*

 ### YAy PEG